EDUCBA Logo

 Output:

-Note that you will have to exit from the MySQL command shell and then execute the above command.
+Note that you must exit from the MySQL command shell and execute the above command.
 After, a file named backupOfEducba.sql file will be created on the same path.
-After opening the file, you will see that it contains all the commands of SQL that will recreate the educba database in case if we restore this file to a certain database.
+After opening the file, you will see that it contains all the commands of SQL that will recreate the educba database if we restore this file to a specific database.

 Here’s how that file will look like:

-This is the dumped flat-file created after dumping the educba file that contains the command of creating a database, create a table, and insert queries to insert the records in the table.
+This dumped flat file contains the commands to create a database, create a table, and insert queries to populate the table.
+IIt was created by dumping the “educba” file.

 Example #2